 When it comes to web browsers, Google Chrome leads the market share.
 Mozilla Firefox is there still providing hopes for a mainstream web browser that respects your privacy.

-Firefox has improved a lot lately and one of the side-effects of the improvements is removal of add-ons.
-If your favorite add-on disappeared in last few months/years, you have a good new in the form of Waterfox.
+Firefox has improved a lot lately and one of the side effects of the improvements is the removal of add-ons.
+If your favorite add-on disappeared in the last few months/years, you have good news in the form of Waterfox.

 Waterfox: A Firefox-based Browser

 Waterfox is a useful open-source browser built on top of Firefox that focuses on privacy and supports legacy extensions.
 It doesn’t pitch itself as a privacy-paranoid browser but it does respect the basics.

 If you do not need to utilize bootstrap extensions but rely on WebExtensions, Waterfox Current is the one you should go for.

 And, if you need to set up a browser that needs NPAPI plugins or bootstrap extensions extensively, the Waterfox Classic version will be suitable for you.

 So, if you like Firefox but want to try something different on the same line, this is a Firefox alternative for the job.